 Two types of polyunsaturated fats, omega-3, and omega-6 fats are important for managing high cholesterol.
 High cholesterol is linked to diabetes and high blood pressure.

-Potassium is not limited in a diabetic diet.
+Potassium is not restricted in a diabetic diet.
 However, those on a renal diabetic diet should understand potassium.

-Common sources of potassium include dairy, nuts, fruits, and vegetables, all of which are great foods to include in your overall healthy diet in a way that fits your potassium needs.
+All of these are great foods to include in your overall healthy diet in a way that fits your potassium needs.

 Restricting potassium in a renal diabetic diet needs to be from your doctor or dietitian.
 But know that restricting doesn’t necessarily mean eliminating foods you enjoy.